MultiscaleHN/baler/src/doc/external-tools.md

 # Information about project structure

-You can use `cargo metadata` command to get information about project structure and dependencies.
+You can use `baler metadata` command to get information about project structure and dependencies.
 The output of the command looks like this:

 ```text